-Differences in the resolution of features between the various SST datasets is apparent (Figure 1).
-Most notably, the gradients 105 in SST, which can be important forcing mechanisms for offshore LLJ formation (Gerber et al., 1989; Small et al., 2008; Whyte et al., 2008), are better captured at finer scales in the GOES-16 and OSTIA datasets (Figure 1f and e, respectively) than in the lower-granularity datasets such as NAVO and CMC (Figure 1b and c, respectively).
-OSPO (Figure 1d) and OSTIA (Figure 1e) share the same granularity, yet the features within the OSTIA dataset contain much finer detail.
-The MUR dataset has the finest 110 granularity (Figure 1g) yet the resulting product appears much smoother than that of GOES-16 (twice the granularity) and even OSTIA (more than five-times the granularity).
-Note that while the native SST dataset within the MERRA-2 reanalysis product (Figure 1a) is produced from the OSTIA dataset (Figure 1e), the resolution of the MERRA-2 product is at the resolution of the MERRA-2 data at 0.62° latitude and 0.5° longitude.
-Based on the differences between these products, we expect to see differences in the simulated characteristics of the offshore LLJ such as in jet-nose height, maximum wind speed, and low-level 115 shear.
+Differences in the resolution of features between the various SST datasets are apparent (Fig. 1).
+Most notably, the gradients in SST, which can be important forcing mechanisms for offshore LLJ formation (Gerber et al., 1989; Small et al., 2008; Whyte et al., 2008), are better captured at finer scales in the GOES-16 and OSTIA datasets (Fig. 1f and e, respectively) than in the lower-granularity datasets such as NAVO and CMC (Fig. 1b and c, respectively).
+OSPO (Fig. 1d) and

+OSTIA (Fig. 1e) share the same granularity, yet the features within the OSTIA dataset contain much finer detail.
+The MUR dataset has the finest granularity (Fig. 1g), yet the resulting product appears much smoother than that of GOES-16 (twice the granularity) and even OSTIA (more than five-times the granularity).
+Note that while the native SST dataset within the MERRA-2 reanalysis product (Fig. 1a) is produced from the OSTIA dataset (Fig. 1e), the resolution of the MERRA-2 product is at the resolution of the MERRA-2 data at 0.62° latitude and 0.5° longitude.
+Based on the differences between these products, we expect to see differences in the simulated characteristics of the offshore LLJ, such as in jet-nose height, maximum wind speed, and low-level shear.